The Campus Garden

 - Bring sunscreen, bug spray, a hat, and/or work gloves (clean gloves are available at the garden as well)

-- Wear clothing you can get soiled and sweaty
+- Wear clothing you can get dirty and sweaty

 - Wear season-appropriate clothing and dress in layers